Enter to Win a $1,500 Scholarship†

 Important Factors to Consider with Private Student Loans

-If you’re thinking about taking out private student loans to finance your education, there are a few important elements to consider:
+If you’re thinking about taking out a private student loan as a means to pay for college, there are a few important elements to consider.

 Private Student Loans and FAFSA

-When you apply for federal loans, you’ll have to start by filling out the Free Application for Federal Student Aid (FAFSA).
+When you apply for federal loans, you start by filling out the Free Application for Federal Student Aid (FAFSA).